-GALVANIZING AND ZINC SPRAYING Offers a level of corrosion protection.
+GALVANISING AND ZINC SPRAYING

+Offers a level of corrosion protection.
 Both processes coat the metal with a thin skin of metallic zinc which electrolytically protects the steel underneath.
-The choice depends on the on design of the metal work and the overall finish.
-Zinc spraying gives a finer finished surface as long as there are no inaccessible crevices which the spray cannot reach.
-Galvanizing involves the chemical stripping of the metal in an acid bath, followed by immersion in a tank of molten zinc.
-The nature of the process ensures better penetration into crevices.
-The galvanized surface needs to be t-washed (in a zinc phosphate solution) and an etch primer applied before painting.
-The galvanizing process can leave the metal very' rough' and time is needed to remove the roughness and the 'snots'.
-This process removes some of the surface galvanized coating Neither process should be used on wrought iron, nor is either LOST-WAX CASTING PINNING Also known a of wax, is mel Enables comp to achieve by pattern A process use Pinning is a us two castings t visible join, wi Pinning is achi that are to be bedded in ep the two section welding is required JOINTING necessary.
+The choice depends on the on design of the metal work and the overall finish, zinc spraying gives a finer finished surface as long as there are no inaccessible crevices which the spray cannot reach.

+Galvanising involves the chemical stripping of the metal in an acid bath, followed by immersion in a tank of molten zinc.
+The nature of the process ensures better penetration into crevices, the galvanised surface needs to be t-washed and an etch primer applied before painting.
+The galvanising process can leave the metal very' rough' and time is needed to remove the roughness and the 'snots', this process removes some of the surface galvanised coating

+Neither process should be used on wrought iron, neither is it necessary.

+IOINTING:

 Where original joints have been parted, every attempt must be made to re-fix components using similar methods - collars, rivets, screws, tenons etc., taking care to coat components with primer paint where possible before re-assembly.
-Where new parts have to be fitted by cutting out original material, in order to avoid too much dismantling of original sound joints - e.g. sections of branched scrollwork - new components may be attached by brazing or electric welding as appropriate, provided that the joints thus formed are dressed back to a fair surface prior to painting.
-REPLACING PARTS WITHOUT DISMANTLING repair is ideal repairs such a sections of ca iron is too thi of repair, braz The disadvan be drilled, but being able to When it will b of a compone originals.
-This LAMINAR MATERIAL Metal made by forge-welding different layers. whole by bor LEAD Removal of leaded-in joints Where ironwork has been fixed into sockets cut in stonework a common method of fixing historic ironwork -great difficulty is associated with any attempt to dismantle the joint.
-Options are as follows: I. Melt out lead.
-This is not normally possible unless the REPOUSSEÉ are dressed b Repoussé is a sheet metal is the either side method wher wrought (cha orientation of the socket will allow the molten lead to flow clear of the socket.
+Where new parts have to be fitted by cutting out original material, in order to avoid too much dismantling of original sound joints e.g. sections of branched scrollwork - new components may be attached by brazing or electric welding as appropriate provided that the joints thus formed are dressed back to a fair surface prior to painting.

+LAMINAR MATERIAL

+Metal made by forge-welding different layers.

+Where ironwork has been fixed into sockets cut in stonework - a common method re historic ironwork -great difficulty is associated with any attempt to dismantle the joint.
+Options are as follows:

+- LEAD REMOVAL OF LEADED IN JOINTS: - 1.
+Melt out lead.
+This is not normally possible unless the orientation of the socket will allow the molten lead to flow clear of the socket.
 This can sometimes be arranged by tipping the copings with railings attached through 90 degrees.
-Even so the greatest care must be taken to avoid heating the stone.
-2. Smash copings to release ironwork.
-3. Cut ironwork just above coping, remove railings to a workshop and extend to original length.
-Stubs in stone can be removed by core-drilling.
-4. Attempt to remove the lead mechanically by drilling and chiseling.
+Even so the greatest care must be taken to avoid heating the stone. - 2.
+Smash copings to release ironwork. - 3.
+Cut ironwork just above coping, remove railings to a workshop and extend to original length.
+Stubs in stone can be removed by core-drilling. - 4.
+Attempt to remove the lead mechanically by drilling and chiseling.
 This can take up to two hours per hole and invariably results in damage to the stone.
 Often the sockets are not sufficiently accessible for this method.

-RIVETED JOINTS Rivets have tr strong and se feature in the Holes are firs joined.
-They a through these heavy piece of then hammer times the wid be sharped in hammering ca up any play.
-A and this cause result a rivet p cold in the sm n as investment casting.
-An original pattern, usually nelted out of the mould prior to pouring hot metal. mplex shapes and undercuts which may be difficult by the usual process of withdrawal of a timber used for repairs to cast iron work.
+LOST-WAX CASTINGS:

+Lost-wax casting is the process by which a duplicate metal sculpture can be cast from an original sculpture.
+This was widespread in Europe until the 18th century, when a piecemoulding process came to predominate, but not widely used today.

+The process used for repairs to cast iron work.